Panda88CO/UDI-RPITempSensors/POLYGLOT_CONFIG.md

 displayText1-4 : Specifies what is displayed on each line:
     Options are:
         - TEMP : Sensor and  Temperature
-        - TEMPMIN: Min temp last 24Hours
+        - TEMPMIN: Min temp last 24 hours
-        - TEMPMAX: Max temp last 24Hours
+        - TEMPMAX: Max temp last 24 hours
+        - TEMPMINMAX: Min and Max temp last 24 hours
-        - TIME: Time of last measurement
+        - DATETIME: Date and Time of last measurement

         Everything else will be displayed as text